Contents

 Nepal's currency is the Nepali rupee (NPR) which is available in 1000, 500,100, 50 and 10 rupee notes.
 The currency is not easy to purchase or sell outside of Nepal.
 There are plenty of money changers in Thamel, Pokhara and Chitwan.
 Most hotels will also offer exchange fees but at high rates.
 Do see my guidebook to Nepal to locate recommended money changers.

-All tourists and travellers to Nepal should let their bank and credit card companies known that you are traveling in Nepal.
+All tourists and travelers to Nepal should let their bank and credit card companies know that you are traveling in Nepal.
 Many banks cancel cards if you do not let them know.
-Likewise if your bank offers an SMS security service it may not work in Nepal due to the telecommunications network in Nepal.
+Likewise, if your bank offers an SMS security service, it may not work in Nepal due to the telecommunications network in Nepal.

 Using an ATM in Nepal: